goyalp92/testing-infra/README.md

-# testing-infra
-infra created from terraform
+# this repository is for infra developers